Logic program proportions

-\begin{example} Reconsider the situation in \yref{exa:mb{Plus}} where we have derived the abstract form $\mb{Plus}$ generalizing addition.
-As a consequence of \yref{prop:PGRG}, we have the following analogical proportion:\footnote{For simplicity, we omit here the variables $u$ and $x$ from notation, that is, we write $Nat$ and $List$ instead of $Nat(x)$ and $List(u,x)$, respectively.} This proportion formalizes the intuition that `numbers are to addition what lists are to list concatenation.'
+\begin{example} Reconsider the situation in \prettyref{exa:mb{Plus}}, where we have derived the abstract form ${\bf Plus}$ generalizing addition.
+As a consequence of \prettyref{thm:Functional_Proportion_Theorem}, we have the following directed logic program proportion:\footnote{For simplicity, we omit here the variables $u$ and $x$ from notation, that is, we write $Nat$ and $List$ instead of $Nat(x)$ and $List(u,x)$, respectively.} This proportion formalizes the intuition that ``numbers are to addition what lists are to list concatenation.''
+Similarly, we have

-So far, in our examples we have obtained only proportions of the special form \yref{equ:GG}.
-Without going into technical details, we want to mention that a similar procedure as in \yref{exa:mb{Plus}} applied to a program for multiplication yields a form $\mb{Times}(X[q](\underline x))$ such that $\mb{Times}(List(u,x))$ is a program for `multiplying' lists, e.g., We then have the following analogical proportion as an instance of \yref{equ:FGFG}: In other words, addition is to multiplication what list concatenation is to list `multiplication.' \end{example}
+Without going into technical details, we want to mention that a similar procedure as in \prettyref{exa:mb{Plus}} applied to a program for multiplication yields a form $\mathbf{Times}(Z\langle q\rangle(\vec x))$ such that $\mathbf{Times}(List(u,x))$ is a program for ``multiplying'' lists, e.g., where the result $[b,b,b,b]$ is obtained from the input lists by concatenating the second list $[b,b]$ $k$ times with itself, where $k$ is the length of the first list (in this case $k=2$; the actual content of the first list does not matter here).
+We then have the following directed logic program proportion as an instance of \prettyref{thm:Functional_Proportion_Theorem}: In other words, addition is to multiplication what list concatenation is to list ``multiplication.'' \end{example}

-\begin{example} In \yref{exa:Even} we have constructed $Even$ from $Nat$ via composition and in \yref{exa:mb{Even}} we have then derived the abstract form $\mb{Even}$ generalizing `evenness.'
-As a consequence of \yref{prop:PGRG}, we have the following analogical proportion: This shows that the (seemingly unrelated) program for reversing lists of {\em even} length shares the syntactic property of `evenness' with the program for constructing the even numbers. \end{example}
+\begin{example} In \prettyref{exa:Even}, we have constructed $Even$ from $Nat$ via composition and in \prettyref{exa:mb{Even}}, we have then derived the abstract form $\mathbf{Even}$ generalizing ``evenness.''
+As a consequence of \prettyref{thm:Functional_Proportion_Theorem}, we have the following directed logic program proportion: This shows that the (seemingly unrelated) program for reversing lists of {\em even} length shares the syntactic property of ``evenness'' with the program for constructing the even numbers. \end{example}

-As we can identify every atom $A$ with $\{A\}$, analogical proportions including atoms are implicitly covered by \yref{def:PQRZ}.
-This is illustrated in the next example.